 Fully-qualified candidates are required to complete a minimum of 45 credits.

 Students must complete 45 credits of 6000 or 7000 level courses.
 The courses must be selected as follows:

-- A minimum of 12 credits chosen from those Course Groups of List B other than the group chosen in (1) above.
-These groups of courses could include special program courses put on for or by a given industry in conjunction with the Faculty.
+Course Groups of List B other than the group chosen in (1) above.
+These groups of courses could include special program courses put on for or by a given industry in conjunction with the Gina Cody School.

 List B: Course Groups in Environmental Engineering Program

 Group 1 - Environmental Engineering and Water Resources: Topic Areas: E33, E36, E37

 Group 2 - Geotechnical and Transportation Engineering: Topic Areas: E03, E34, E35

 Group 3 - Structural Engineering: Topic Areas: E06, E31, E32